-Given the right conditions red wiggler composting worms can double their population in just 90 days so a small initial investment in 1,000 red wigglers can lead to a pretty sizeable population of worms in no time at all, not to mention a whole lot of castings but for most of us who raise red wigglers including me this rate of population growth can’t be sustained for very long.
-There are a number of factors that can limit population growth including insufficient food supply, overcrowding, too little or too much moisture, inadequate air flow, too much light and temperatures that are too hot or too cold.
+Given the right conditions red wiggler composting worms can double their population in just 90 days.
+So a small initial investment in 1,000 red wigglers can lead to a pretty sizeable population of worms in no time at all.
+Not to mention a whole lot of castings.
+But for most of us who raise red wigglers including me this rate of population growth can’t be sustained for very long.
+There are a number of factors that can limit population growth.
+These include insufficient food supply, overcrowding, too little or too much moisture, inadequate air flow, too much light.
+Also temperatures that are too hot or too cold.

 So if you have one pound of worms, about a thousand worms, and feed them once per week they’ll need three and a half pounds of food or more in that weekly feeding.
 No big deal, right.
-Most families have that much kitchen waste and shredded paper or leaves available but what if you have six pounds of composting worms or 8 or 12 and you want to keep the population growing and producing more castings for your garden.
-That’s the question we encountered a couple years ago and that’s when we turn to using free resources in the community to supplement a red wigglers food supply.
+Most families have that much kitchen waste and shredded paper or leaves available.
+But what if you have six pounds of composting worms or 8 or 12 and you want to keep the population growing and producing more castings for your garden.
+That’s the question we encountered a couple years ago.
+And that’s when we turn to using free resources in the community to supplement a red wigglers food supply.
 Specifically we started picking up used coffee grounds from Starbucks and other coffee shops.

-Our household and property don’t produce nearly that much food scraps and shredded paper or leaves per week so the additional free resources we collect make all the difference.
+Our household and property don’t produce nearly that much food scraps and shredded paper or leaves per week.
+S[WPXperVideo id=28]o the additional free resources we collect make all the difference.
 We typically add food to each worm bin about once per week.
 Today I’ll be adding food to one of our eight bins again.
 If there is about a pound of worms in each bin and they eat half of their weight every day I’m going to have to add 3.5 pounds of food to the bin for a weekly feeding.
-Today I happen to have some of the worms favorite foods: bananas, pumpkin skins, eggshells, avocados, coffee grounds and leaves,
+Today I happen to have some of the worms favorite foods.
+Bananas, pumpkin skins, eggshells, avocados, coffee grounds and leaves,

 If on the other hand I found that a lot of food was accumulating I know that I was overdoing it and would reduce the feedings.
 I put the scraps in first, then I top them off with leaves and coffee grounds.
-I like to mix the leaves and coffee grounds together which will help prevent the coffee grounds from forming a solid mat, then I also add a little water to the leaves if they are dry.
+I like to mix the leaves and coffee grounds together which will help prevent the coffee grounds from forming a solid mat.
+Then I also add a little water to the leaves if they are dry.
 Over the course of the week I’ll make sure that each bin receives a similar feeding.
 I often add food to two or more bins in a day so I don’t have to feed the worms every day.

 So by taking advantage of these valuable free resources we have more than enough food to keep our red wiggler population growing for the time being and we do our small part to put these materials to good use in our garden and keep them out of landfills.
 Well that’s all for now, thank you very much for watching and until next time remember you can change the world one yard at a time.